aimeos/aimeos-symfony/README.md

 Afterwards, install the Aimeos shop bundle using `composer update`

+The last step executed in the directory of your Symfony2 application installs the assets (CSS, Javascript, images, etc.) of the bundles into the web/bundles/ directory so they are publically available:

+`php app/console assets:install`

 ## Usage

 In your `app/config/routing.yml` file you need to add these lines to add the pre-defined routes from the Aimeos shop bundle: